Core Findings

 Somatic Dysregulation

-Report experiencing physical symptoms (insomnia, chronic fatigue, anxiety) directly correlated to managing workplace microaggressions and code-switching.
+Report experiencing severe or significant health impacts (insomnia, chronic fatigue, anxiety) directly correlated to managing workplace microaggressions and identity suppression.

 The 15 Taxes of Black Excellence

-Through rigorous qualitative analysis, we have categorised workplace extraction into 15 specific, measurable taxes that professionals navigate daily.
+Through rigorous qualitative analysis, we have categorised workplace extraction into 15 specific, measurable taxes, grouped into five core operational zones.

 1